w3tecch/express-typescript-boilerplate/README.md

 - Run `nps build` to generated all JavaScript files from the TypeScript sources (There is also a vscode task for this called `build`).
 - To start the builded app located in `dist` use `npm start`.

+### Database

+- Run `./node_modules/.bin/typeorm create -n <migration-file-name>` to create a new migration file.
+- To migrate your database run `nps migrate`.
+- To revert your latest migration run `nps migrate.revert`.

 ## Using the debugger in VS Code

 Just set a breakpoint and hit `F5` in your Visual Studio Code.